jpwieczorek/weekly-todo/BACKLOG.md

   the risk of everything else.
 Do this *before* recurring tasks.
 - **Recurring tasks** — recurrence model + generation logic that cooperates with the weekly reset/carry-over without duplicating.
 Largest data-model change; most regression-prone.
+- **Multi-user / family rollout** — let Bethany, Hannah, and Amelia each keep their own list.
+  Auth is already per-user (Google sign-in + `onAuthStateChanged`), and Calendar sync is already per-Google-identity, so those layers are free.
+The gap: task data is **not owner-scoped**.
+One flat `tasks` collection, `onSnapshot(query(tasksCol))` with no owner filter, and writes don't stamp an owner.
+Work for the **isolated personal lists** version:
+  - Stamp `owner: auth.currentUser.uid` on every write (3 sites: `setDoc` ~391, archive `addDoc`
+    ~414, carry-over `setDoc` ~438).
+  - Filter every read by owner — `where('owner','==',uid)` on the snapshot query (~488) and the archive `getDocs` (~1099).
+  - Rewrite Firestore rules from single-UID lockdown → per-owner (`resource.data.owner ==
+    request.auth.uid`).
+This is the real isolation boundary; the `where` clause is just a client filter.
+Console-only, can't ship in index.html, needs verification with a 2nd account.
+  - **Backfill gotcha:** existing tasks have no `owner` field and will vanish from Jeffrey's view the moment the filter goes live — one-time console update to set `owner` = Jeffrey's UID first.
+  - Doc IDs are `Date.now()+random` (globally unique), so no collision/namespacing needed.
+  - **Scope fork that sets the size:** isolated personal lists (above) is contained; *shared / household* lists (seeing each other's, a shared family list) is a separate, much larger tier.
+  - **Access question:** once rules go per-owner, anyone who signs in at the public URL can create a list.
+Optional allowlist of permitted UIDs in the rules to keep it to the four of us.
+  - **Prerequisite:** resolve the security-rules state below (test mode vs. locked) before the rules rewrite — the per-owner rules build on whatever's actually live.

 ## ⚠️ Needs verification (not code — console / infra)